Clark University: Academics

 Clark has 212 full-time faculty, representing a 10:1 student-faculty ratio.
 Ninety-four percent of Clark's faculty have doctoral or terminal degrees.
 Clark University is accredited by the New England Commission of Higher Education.

-In recent years, Clark has been noted especially for its geography and psychology departments, with the latter having a distinctive humanistic orientation.
-The School of Geography was founded by then President Wallace Walter Atwood in 1921, and is the first institution in the United States established for graduate study in this science.
-It has granted more doctoral degrees than any other geography program in the country.
-The geography department is best known for its strength in human-environment geography and for the development of the IDRISI geographic information systems software, named for the famous 12th century explorer and cartographer Muhammad al-Idrisi by Prof. Ron Eastman.
-It was ranked #1 for undergraduate geography by Rugg's Recommendations on Colleges and has consistently been ranked in the top 10 in the nation by other publications.
-The geography department also offers a graduate-level degree in GIS as part of the Fifth-Year Free program.
-The department's mission is ambitious: "to educate undergraduate and graduate students to be imaginative and contributing citizens of the world, and to advance the frontiers of knowledge and understanding through rigorous scholarship and creative effort."

 In recent years, Clark has received widespread media coverage for its "Fifth-Year Free" program.
 Under Clark's BA/MA program with the fifth year free, undergraduates who maintain a B+ average are eligible for tuition-free enrollment in its one-year graduate programs, meaning that they can get a Master of Arts degree for the price of a bachelor's degree.
 Students apply to master's degree programs in their junior year, begin meeting requirements in their senior year and typically complete those requirements in the fifth year.
 Bachelor's degrees are granted en route to the master's degree.

+Undergraduate admissions

-For Fall 2019, Clark received 7,639 freshmen applications; 4,032 were admitted (52.8%) and 665 enrolled.
-The average high school grade point average (GPA) of the enrolled freshmen was 3.65, while the middle 50% range of SAT scores was 600–690 for evidence-based reading and writing, and 580–680 for math.
-The middle 50% range of the ACT Composite score was 27–31.
+For fall 2023, Clark received 10,735 freshmen applications; 4,498 were admitted (41.9%).
+The average high school GPA of the enrolled freshmen was 3.68, while the middle 50% range of SAT scores was 1300–1440.
+The middle 50% range of the ACT Composite score was 29–33.

 Rankings and recognition

-Admission to Clark is rated "more selective" by U.S. News & World Report.
+Undergraduate admission to Clark is rated "more selective" by U.S. News & World Report.

 Clark University was featured on Princeton Review's 2021 list of best value colleges in the United States and in 2020 it was ranked No.3 of the Top 20 Best Schools for Making an Impact in the United States.